thisisashwinraj/Elxsi-Mathematical-Python-Package/README.md

 ```
 git push origin main
 ```
-All pull requests are reviewed on a monthly rolling basis.
-Your understanding is appreciate during this review process.
+All Pull Requests are reviewed on a monthly rolling basis.
+Your understanding is appreciate during this review process

 # License and Project Status
 The package, and other resources are distributed under the [GNU General Public License 3](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/blob/main/LICENSE).
 This package is compatible with all operating systems.
 The latest released stable version of elxsi is v1.0.4 & is available to be installed on any local system for general use through pip installer from [PyPi](https://pypi.org/project/elxsi/) (and other indexes), using requirement specifiers.
 Checkout the pip documentation v21.1.1 [here](https://pip.pypa.io/en/stable/) for any information regarding the installer.
 The changes are logged in the /changelog